fpgmaas/deptry/docs/pyproject-toml.md

 skip_missing = true
 ```

-For an explanation of the arguments run `deptry --help` or see [Usage and Configuration](./usage.md).
+For an explanation of the arguments, run `deptry --help` or see [Usage and Configuration](./usage.md).

 ## Lookup hierarchy